GabiK-bat/BatCam/index.md

 ![BatCam0](https://user-images.githubusercontent.com/79314212/123920140-eb826080-d985-11eb-8e82-a33c1319267c.png)

 ## Example
-The following video of a Greater mouse-eared bat (_Myotis myotis_) entering a hibernaculum was recorded using the BatCam.
+The following video of a Greater mouse-eared bat (_Myotis myotis_) entering a hibernaculum was recorded using the FlederCam.
 The short video snip was isolated from a full-night infrared video recording based on the information the light barrier registered and forwarded to the video camera.

 {% include googleDrivePlayer.html id=page.driveId %}